My experience with cats & cat photography:

 Especially when their ‘time’ comes (and it’s always too soon):

-Losing a pet is always gut wrenching and grieving is a process that takes time.
+Losing a pet is always gut wrenching and grieving takes time.

 I was initially shy about photographing the latter life stages of my cats.
-A couple of years ago, I realized that it helps me greatly with closure and the grieving process and I can look back on those end-stage photographs and know with certainty that it was truly their time.
-These photographs are no less cherished than portraits made when they were young, though they are more ‘private’.
+A couple of years ago, I realized that it helps me with closure and the grieving process; it also means I can look back on those end-stage photographs and know with certainty that it was truly their time.
+These photographs are no less cherished than the portraits I made when they were young, though they are more ‘private’.
 It’s comforting to know you have them.
 I think it is similar to photographing aging parents with serious health issues: you’d probably not want to see the images as huge photographs on your wall, but it’s comforting to know you have them (e.g. small framed prints or an album) as a remembrance of that stage of their lives.

 The process of dying is the same as for people.
 Initially food is refused (though with cats one can buy time by syringing liquefied cat food orally) and then water (even orally syringed) itself is refused.
 There is often a short rebound a day or two before they pass, this is often the hardest to handle emotionally as it looks like they are actually doing better just before they start to slip away.
 I’ve learned to make good use of that short ‘second wind’.